 But first — what is a sweet potato?

 The sweet potato (Ipomoea batatas) belongs to the Convolvulaceae plant family, which includes other flowering plants like water spinach, the morning glory and chokeweed.
-It’s native to tropical parts of the Americas, from the Caribbean to the southeastern U.S., having been cultivated there for at least 5,000 years.3 Relics of sweet potatoes dating back 10,000 years have even been unearthed in Peruvian caves in South America, making them one of the oldest vegetables known to mankind.4
+It’s native to tropical parts of the Americas, from the Caribbean to the southeastern U.S., having been cultivated there for at least 5,000 years.3 Relics of sweet potatoes have even been unearthed in Peruvian caves in South America.
+These relics were said to be 10,000 years old, which makes them one of the oldest vegetables known to mankind.4

 About 400 sweet potato varieties exist, and they differ by the color of their skin and flesh.
 Their hues can vary, ranging from cream, yellow and orange to pink or purple.
 Sweet potato’s benefits come from an impressive array of nutrients, which include potassium, protein, vitamins C and A, sodium, calcium, phosphorus and magnesium.5 In the U.S., more than half of commercially grown sweet potatoes hail from the southern states, particularly North Carolina.6